 The defendant’s insurance can get access to your social media accounts and see what you post.
 Imagine that you take a pain pill and then meet up with friends or family for a celebration.
 You post a picture of the event on social media.
 The insurer can take that photo out of context and accuse you of exaggerating the extent of your chronic pain from the accident.

-For a free legal consultation with a cargo truck accidents lawyer serving Reynoldsburg, call (614) 538-1116
+For a free legal consultation with a cargo truck accident attorney in Reynoldsburg, call (614) 538-1116

 How We Establish the Liability of the At-Fault Driver